Imamzadeh Complex (Ganja): History

-Architectural features
+Imamzadeh Mausoleum

+The Imamzadeh Mausoleum (İmamzadə türbəsi), located inside the Goy Imam Mosque, bears the grave of Imamzadeh Ibrahim, son of Imam Muhammad al-Baqir, the fifth Imam of Shi'a Muslims.

+The Imamzadeh Mausoleum was constructed in the 8th century.
+According to the inscription found inside the mausoleum, the sons of Mohammad al-Baqir, who is considered one of the most sacred personalities of Shia Islam, left their motherland and moved to Azerbaijan and Iran to escape from the ruling circles of the Umayyad Caliphate (661-750), who carried out persecution against the family of the Prophet of Islam.
+Imamzadehs Ibrahim and Ismail came to the cities of Azerbaijan – Barda and Ganja, but they were killed by their enemies.
+Mausoleums were erected on the graves of Imamzadeh Ismail in Barda, and Imamzadeh Ibrahim in Ganja.
+The inscription is composed of a small marble plaque on the first floor of the Imamzadeh Tomb.

+Architecture

-Imamzadeh was originally a grave in early middle ages.
-Then the grave gradually turned into a large complex as a result of construction a mausoleum on it.
-Regarding with the increased importance of the mausoleum as a sanctuary, new craftsmanship and architectural elements were added.
+Imamzadeh was originally a grave in the early Middle Ages.
+The complex evolved as a mausoleum was constructed above the grave, and then, with the increased importance of the mausoleum as a sanctuary, new craftsmanship and architectural elements were added.
 The mausoleum is the major monument of the complex.
 This mausoleum shows how many mausoleums acquired cultic architectural features, losing their features of memorial monuments in the 16th-19th centuries.
 The mausoleum belongs to tower-cupola types of buildings.

 A two-storeyed arch shaped the extension of the mausoleum, surrounding the central kernel from three sides, with a portal from the eastern part.
 This arch dates from the 17th century.
 A margin of lancet arches with rectangular frames is a peculiar feature of the extension.
 The mausoleum is built of square bricks.
 Inside the mausoleum there is a zarih.